garyfleming/lets-begin/lets-begin.md

 ![](images/paper.jpg)

-^ My name is gary fleming, I *WAS* an agile coach, running my own consultancy for about a decade, but I'm getting better now.
+^ My name is gary fleming, I started as a developer, and then I  *WAS* an agile coach, running my own consultancy for about a decade.
+But I got better and went back to development.
-In the context of [work] I'm [what I do at work]
-That said, every time I get out they drag me back in.
+Just when I thought I was done with agile... my org needed someone to act as an agility lead *sigh* click

 ---

 ![inline](images/pull-me-back-in.gif)

-^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I worked learning with a few teams.
-And it's important you understand something here, near the start.
+^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I worked learning with a few teams at different organisations who were faced with superficially similar goals, but ended up taking radically different approaches